 Patients of all ages with psychiatric illnesses and developmental disabilities receive innovative treatment and compassionate care.
 Team members include specialists in psychiatry, neurology, medicine and pediatrics, as well as nursing, psychology, occupational therapy, recreational therapy, speech pathology, social work and special education.

-Patients of the Resnick Neuropsychiatric Hospital and their families participate actively in their plan for treatment, during hospitalization and after discharge.
+Patients of the Stewart and Lynda Neuropsychiatric Hospital and their families participate actively in their plan for treatment, during hospitalization and after discharge.

 Treatment is tailored to each age group:

-The child and adolescent care program provides care for young patients with autism, schizophrenia and eating disorders.
-The Adolescent and Child Hospitalization Program serves teenagers and children who require inpatient treatment for a variety of psychiatric disorders, including conduct disorder, attention-deficit/hyperactivity disorder, schizophrenia and other psychotic disorders, autism and other developmental disorders, and other complex neurobehavioral disorders.
+Our child inpatient services offer treatment for a variety of psychiatric disorders, including conduct disorder, attentional-deficit/hyperactivity disorder, schizophrenia and other psychotic disorders, autism and other developmental disorders, and other complex neurobehavioral disorders.

 Designed by world-renowned architects I.M.
 Pei and C.C.
 Pei, as well as a team of architects headed by Perkins & Will, Pei Partnership Architects and RBB Architects, the stunning facility is humanizing, rich in natural light and engineered to enhance the feeling of several smaller hospitals rather than a single overwhelming space.

 The Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA features mostly all-private rooms for a calm and quiet atmosphere.
 Large windows provide patients with an abundance of natural outdoor light and views of gardens, green spaces and gathering places that surround the new building, and an outdoor terrace provides easy access to open air and sunlight.
 The adult outdoor patio features an area to conduct group-therapy sessions, enhancing the healing process for psychiatric patients.